How to avoid a flat car battery

 4. Check your battery

 You can do a visual check every time you lift the bonnet to look for corrosion, but it’s worth getting a professional inspection, too.
 If you’ve bought a used car, check the manual and make sure the previous owner had the correct battery installed.
-A new battery could be a worthy investment.
+If the current battery is corroded or an incorrect fit, a replacement should prove a worthy investment.

 5. Check other battery-related systems